 Inflatable kayaks (duckies) accommodate 1-2 guests.
 Guests paddle on their own.

-For a dedicated group of 30-33, the Southwest Sampler may become a private trip.
-For a smaller group, a custom itinerary of private activities can be created through our Moab Adventure Center:
+For a dedicated group of 25-27, the Southwest Sampler may become a private trip.
+For a smaller group, a custom itinerary of private activities may be created through our Moab Adventure Center.

 Southwest Sampler pricing is based on double occupancy, so there is a lodging single supplement for solo travelers.
-This handpicked sampling of lodging and activities offers a wonderful group travel environment.
+This handpicked sampling of lodging and activities offers a wonderful travel environment for a solo traveler as well as a group.

 Guests must be age 5 at time of travel.
 There are no exceptions to this age limit.
 Youth should weigh no less than 50 lbs. and must fit our Coast Guard approved life vest.
 There is no maximum age limit, but guests will want to consider the physical nature of the various outdoor activities.

-Be sure to enjoy breakfast at the Gonzo Inn before checking out to begin the rafting portion of the Southwest Sampler.
-A big ‘Western style” breakfast begins the second day of the rafting trip with a variety of food items, including sausage, pancakes, and fresh melon.
-Deli sandwiches, including peanut butter and jelly, and chicken salad pitas are lunch offerings.
-Fruit, chips, and cookies are also served at lunch.
+Be sure to enjoy the complimentary hot breakfast buffet at the SpringHill Suites before checking out to begin the rafting portion of the Southwest Sampler.
+Day 1 lunch on the river features build-your-own Deli sandwiches, including peanut butter and jelly.
+Fruit, chips, and cookies are also served.
 Dinner includes BBQ chicken, side dishes, along with an appetizers and dessert.
+A big 'Western style' breakfast begins the second day of the rafting trip with a variety of food items, including sausage, pancakes, and fresh melon.
+Day 2 lunch is at Red Cliffs Lodge on the River Deck.
+They have a wide variety of food including hot dogs, hamburgers, pulled pork, grilled chicken, and veggie burgers.
+There is also a salad bar containing Caesar salad, bean salad, noodle salad, and potato salad.
+Cookies and chips are available as well .
 We are happy to email the 2-Day Raft and Camp menu to guests who have specific questions about food served.

 For guests as young as age 5, our Southwest Sampler (two activities, an overnight rafting trip, lodging) and Green River trip (dedicated 5-day river trip) are excellent choices.
 Guests age 9+ may participate on our Grand Canyon 3 or 4-Day trips.